Mixin vs Interface in Flutter Dart – Complete Guide

 1. Using extends when you should use implements

 When you extend a class, you're saying "I am a specialized version of this thing."
 When you implement, you're saying "I can behave like this thing."
 Most of the time, for cross-cutting concerns in Flutter, you want implements.
-Extending locks you into an inheritance chain that can become a pain to refactor.

 2. Using a mixin when you need a contract